What Is Accountability In Nursing

 • Clinical Competence: This is the foundational aspect.
 Nurses must possess the necessary knowledge, skills, and abilities to perform their duties safely and effectively.
 This includes staying updated on best practices, participating in continuing education, and seeking supervision when needed.
 Lack of competence can lead to negligence and harm.

 • Ethical Conduct: Nursing practice is governed by a strong ethical framework.
 Nurses are accountable for adhering to ethical principles, such as beneficence (acting in the best interests of the patient), non-maleficence (avoiding harm), autonomy (respecting patient's choices), and justice (fair and equitable treatment).
-Ethical dilemmas are common in nursing, and nurses must be prepared to navigate these situations responsibly.
+Ethical dilemmas are common in nursing, and nurses must be prepared to figure out these situations responsibly.

 • Legal Compliance: Nurses are subject to various laws and regulations governing their practice.
 They must adhere to these laws, including licensing requirements, standards of care, and reporting obligations.
 Violation of these laws can lead to disciplinary action, including license suspension or revocation.